Investigate SQL Server Transactions Log for Forensic Analysis of Database Tampering

-- Launch SQL Log Analyzer tool and click on Open to add the .ldf file.
+1. Launch Automated Tool and Click on Open to add the .ldf file.

-- The software will start scanning LDF files and after this Scanning completed successfully wizard will pop up.
-Click OK
+3. The software will start scanning LDF files and after this Scanning completed successfully wizard will pop up.
+Click on the OK button.

-- The tool display preview of transactions.
+4. The tool display preview of transactions.
 Select the desired Tables to preview and analyze the corresponding operation log entries.
 It sort the transactions on the basis of Login Name, Time, Table Name, and Transaction Name.
-Click Export
+Click Export button.

 5. You can apply export filters, Date Filter accordingly to export the transaction records of a particular date range.
 You have option to export database in either SQL Database or as csv.
 Click Export to save records.

 After learning SQL transaction log forensics tactics, we're at the end now.
 This technical page comprises a complete information on how to forensically investigate SQL Server transaction logs, including their location and working procedure.
 Apart from all this, we also have disclosed two different ways to examine the details of transaction logs of SQL Server.

 The fn_dblog functioning helps to detect all the performed transactions.
 However, if users are finding the manual method complex, lengthy, and time-taking then, a professional solution is also provided here.
 It is one of the safest solutions to get adequate results.